Photo Credit from Joy’s Hope

 - warm pair of socks

-Assemble all the items in gallon size ziplock bags, and include a note of encouragement with the contents.
+Assemble all the items in gallon size sealable bags, and include a note of encouragement with the contents.

 Giving Gift Cards To The Homeless